 Rare scenes with blue water lilies in summer

-There are three separate gardens to explore: the Flower Garden, the Water Garden and the Light Garden.
+There are three separate gardens to explore: the Flower Garden, the Water Garden and the Bordighera Garden.
 The Flower Garden offers an array of colors and textures Monet frequently used in his art.
 The Water Garden contains willow trees, water lilies, wisteria and bamboo.
 Here you can view the scenes that inspired Monet's iconic piece Les Nympheas, the water lily.
-The period from late June to early November is the optimal time to see the blue water lilies.
+The period from late June to mid-October is the optimal time to see the blue water lilies.

-Through the forest to the Light Garden and the sea
+Through the forest to the Bordighera Garden and the sea

 Onsen bathing, samurai life and sporting possibilities

 Close to the garden are many spots worth visiting.
 If you are interested in experiencing traditional Kitagawa culture, the Nakaoka Shintaro Samurai Museum and the Kitagawa Onsen Resort are ideal destinations.
-Nakaoka was a rebel involved in the failed attempt to overthrow the Tokugawa shogunate.
+Nakaoka devoted himself to a revolutionary movement to restore Imperial power.

 In Kitagawa Onsen's open-air bath, you can watch shooting stars at night.
 If you're there during yuzu harvest season—the peak of which is in early winter—you can enjoy the yuzu bath, filled with the small citrus fruits that lend a crisp scent to your soak.

-If you're looking for daytime outdoor activities, there are places to kayak and hike in the mountains and rivers near the village.
+If you're looking for daytime outdoor activities, there are places to hike in the mountains and rivers near the village.